xixi0222/Find-Alpha-Volatility-Factor/README.md

 #### Results
 1. RSJ has the best result in most years.
-2. Volatility Factors Windows: **Shorter** Time are better.
+2. Volatility Factors Windows: **Shorter** Time is better.
 5 days, 10 days, 15 days windows perform better than long-time windows.
-3. Macro Factors Windows: **Longer** Time are better.
+3. Macro Factors Windows: **Longer** Time is better.
 24 months provides a better PnL, return and maximum drawdown.
 4. Period Analysis:
- * This model follows the trend.
+ * This model follows the trend of the market.
  * It has a conservative approach.
-When the market is very volatile, it follows the trend but does not go as high or as low as CSI500.
+When the market is very volatile, it does not go as high or as low as CSI500.
- * It needs improvement in markets with high volatility.
+ * It needs improvement in a market with high volatility.
- * It Performs good in stable conditions.
-Comparing with the last two years, it overperforms the Chinese market by 30%.
+ * It performs good in stable conditions.
+It overperforms the Chinese market by 30% in last two years.

 *Data: CSI500 Index